ASU’s 2022 Football Schedule

 Washington returns its two receptions leaders from last year, Rome Adunze (41) and Jalen McMillan (39), and they both have experience catching footballs from left-handed quarterbacks.
 Like former five-star recruit Sam Huard, Penix is a lefty.

-Adunze and McMillan will be the foundation for the pass-heavy offense that is on the way.
+Adunze and McMillan are the foundation for the pass-heavy offense that is on the way.

 Tight end Devin Culp, who hauled in 20 receptions for 222 yards and a touchdown last year, will have the first shot at replacing Cade Otten, who left for the draft.